tonykipkemboi/anthropic_mcp_connector/README.md

 - **Analyzes** career compatibility using Claude's deep reasoning capabilities
 - **Generates** personalized networking strategies and outreach messages

+> NOTE: All the data being collected using the MCP server is public data that anyone has access to.

 ### System Architecture

 This is the fine-grained view of how this demo is setup and works.